 What to Eat

-Some caterers such as Skye Cooks in London specialise in catering events that are entirely free of animal products, but these days, most caterers are happy to "go vegan" – and the results usually impress everybody.
-Guests at the wedding of Ellen DeGeneres and Portia de Rossi were treated to vegetable spring rolls and faux-beef mini-burgers, while Alicia Silverstone's guests enjoyed grilled tempeh with black rice, vegetables in a saffron-sage sauce with vegan aioli and individual chocolate-almond midnight cakes topped with raspberries and maple-almond pecan pralines.
+Many fine caterers are happy to offer event catering entirely free of animal products, and the results usually impress everybody.
+Guests at the weddings of Ellen DeGeneres and Portia de Rossi were treated to vegetable spring rolls and faux-beef mini-burgers, while Alicia Silverstone’s guests enjoyed grilled tempeh with black rice, vegetables in a saffron-sage sauce with vegan aioli and individual chocolate-almond midnight cakes topped with raspberries and maple-almond pecan pralines.

 Approach several caterers for prices and sample menus to help ensure that you are getting the best value for your money.
 Most caterers are open to suggestions, so go armed with ideas and even some recipes from great vegan cookbooks such as The Conscious Cook by Tal Ronnen – who has cooked for Oprah Winfrey – or The Kind Diet by Alicia Silverstone.

-For the cake, a specialty bakery such as Blue Lotus Cakes is a safe bet, but more bakeries are branching out and offering vegan options.
-Vegan cakes by Sweetest Things are sure to be adorning wedding tables in Scotland this spring and summer.
+For the cake, a specialty bakery such as Ms Cupcake is a safe bet, but more bakeries are branching out and offering vegan options.
+Vegan cakes are sure to be adorning wedding tables all across the country this spring and summer.

-Some of your guests will love the food so much that they'll want to try the dishes at home, so consider printing out the menu and its accompanying recipes.
-What could be a better wedding present than introducing more people to the delights (and the health benefits) of vegan cuisine?
+Some of your guests will love the food so much that they’ll want to try the dishes at home, so consider printing out the menu and its accompanying recipes.
+What could be a better wedding present than introducing more people to the delights of vegan cuisine?